-There are no additional event fees for those teams selected for the fly-offs, however travel expenses to attend are the responsibility of each team.
-The entire team does not necessarily have to come to the fly-off, but for a team to compete at least one member plus a supervising adult must attend.
+There are no additional event fees for those teams selected for the Finals, however travel expenses to attend are the responsibility of each team.
+The entire team does not necessarily have to come to the Finals, but for a team to compete at least one member plus a supervising adult must attend.